eye3/nkit4py/README.md

 # Change log

 - 2.4.0 (2016-05-16):
-  - Now we can use XML attribute values to generate Object keys
+  - Now we can use XML attribute values to generate Dict keys

 - 2.3.6 (2016-04-03):
     - Python version >= 3.3 support